 The AS Manager will perform the same set of primary functions but will be modified to source the Resource-specific AS responsibility/award information as an output from the RTM, as opposed to using telemetry from Qualified Scheduling Entities.

 Current design for immediate Dispatch from SCED will remain in place.
 Similarly, RTC awards and Dispatch will be immediate as applicable to the services.
+Services – does this mean the type of AS?

 Regulation instruction from ERCOT will change from QSE portfolio level (remove Participation Factors) to Resource specific.

-Upon receipt of new Base Points and AS awards from RTC, LFC will reset the Regulation instruction to zero.
+Upon receipt of new Base Points and AS awards from RTC, LFC do we need to define this first use of LFC will reset the Regulation instruction to zero.

 Updated Desired Base Points (UDBP) will be replaced by “Updated Desired Set Point” (UDSP).
 UDSP is the sum of two components, Base Ramp and Resource-specific Regulation instruction.
 Base Ramp is a four minute ramp similar to UDBP, except that the starting point of the ramp is the expected output of the Resource considering previous base point and the last Resource specific Regulation instruction from LFC before new Base Points were input to LFC.
 LFC, in its calculations, determines the Resource specific instruction and then adds it to the Base Ramp and sends UDSP every 4 seconds till the next RTC results are available.